 The vivid account of details in Avieiros and the fact of living nearby two of these communities set the fuse, to almost 70 years later to accomplish a photographic narrative about these people and how they were living in 2011 and what aspect’s of their lives were still relating to the 1940’s descriptions of Alves Redol.

-Spending eight months in this community on a daily basis, resulted in the works, Shadows on the river bank and The rising of the floor.
+Having Spent eight months in this community on a daily basis, resulted in the works, Shadows on the river bank and The rising of the floor.
 In 2012, several exhibitions of Shadows on the river bank took place in Vila Franca de Xira, Santarém and Póvoa de Santa Iria.